 The Dobermann’s health is usually pretty good, but work needs to be done to extend the average life expectancy, which is around 9 years (although some live happily and healthily to 13 or even beyond).
 There are three major genetic health problems: von Willebrand’s disease (vWD), dilated cardiomyopathy (DCM) and hypothyroidism.

 vWD is a bleeding disease found in several breeds, including Dobermanns.
-Dogs can be clear, carriers, or affected.
+Dogs can be clear, carrier, or affected.
 Very careful thought should be given to using an affected dog as a stud but, with a small gene pool, if the stud dog is from a line with excellent longevity and health, then this may be a good dog to use, provided the bitch is clear of vWD.
-The pups will then all be clear or carriers.
+The pups will then all be carriers.
 Carriers should only be mated with clear dogs.
-You can check a dobe’s vWD status (if it has been tested) by going to the Kennel Club’s records.
-If both parents are clear, the puppies will be hereditarily clear and will not show on these lists.
 Never buy a puppy if you do not know its vWD status.

 DCM is a heart condition, more common in large breeds like the dobermann, where the wall of the left ventricle of the heart (the main pumping chamber) fails to pump normally, and so it stretches and thins.
 As the disease progresses, pressures build up in the heart, and then can dam back into the lungs.
 If the lungs fill with fluid, this is called congestive heart failure (CHF).
 The enlarged heart and the fluid in the lungs together lead to shortness of breath and coughing, which progresses to severe breathing difficulties.
 The right side of the heart can also be affected, and if this fails, the abdomen becomes distended with fluid that has leaked out of the congested liver.